 1983 – 1992

 General Ibrahim Babangida: Dubbed the master dribbler, he dribbled the nation so much that everybody fell asleep.
 He then shared the nation’s assets and import licenses amongst a few cronies favoring the North as usual but sprinkling a little all over the nation.
-The recipients of this financial windfall went on to become bilionaires in dollar terms.
+The recipients of this financial windfall went on to become billionaires in dollar terms.
 The nation woke up from sleep after he annulled the June 1991 election.
 He tried to sleep after being awake for 9 years fending off military coups (military elections) and was in turn dribbled out of office by an ineffective acting President Ernest Shonekan, who himself was sent packing by General Sani Abacha.

 1992 – 1999

 General Sani Abacha: You could not tell whether he was sleeping or not because he always wore dark glasses.
 Once some generals thought that he was sleeping and plotted to remove him.
-To the greatest surprise of the plotters, he recounted in details everything they had said while he was thought to be sleeping.
+To the greatest surprise of the plotters, he recounted in detail everything they had said while he was thought to be sleeping.
 He did sleep very deeply in the presence of imported foreign women.
 The speculation is that he was poisoned by one of them on orders from a foreign government.

 1999 – 2007

 Chief Olusegun Obasanjo: Obasanjo returns as civilian President.
-While he was sleeping in office, he did not rehabilitate a single refinery, improve electricity generating capacity or maintian the roads.
+While he was sleeping in office, he did not rehabilitate a single refinery, improve electricity generating capacity or maintain the roads.
 On leaving office, he was pleasantly surprised to find the entire nation in darkness.
 He also expressed surprise at the traffic congestion caused by roads which had a budgetary allocation of over 300 billion Naira, that disappeared into thin air.
-His senior domestic assistant stole so much of his money during his sleeping episodes that the assistant became a Naira trillioinaire in 8 years.
+His senior domestic assistant stole so much of his money during his sleeping episodes that the assistant became a Naira trillionaire in 8 years.

 Alhaji Umar Musa Yar’adua: He started sleeping before his election as President of Nigeria.
 He slept through the presidential campaign that proxies had to campaign for him.
 During a campaign rally, his predecessor, Olusegun Obasanjo had to put a call to him, while he was sleeping on a hospital bed somewhere in Europe and posed the famous question, “Umoru, are you dead?”
 The people were not assured but he was still “elected.”
 He continued to sleep in various hospitals in Germany and Saudi Arabia.
 As he was sleeping in Saudi Arabia, his handlers gave fake interviews to the BBC (British Broadcasting Corporation) mimicking his voice and they also forged his signature on appropriation bills.
 Surreptitiously, he was smuggled “dead” on life support into Nigeria in the middle of the night, only to be pronounced dead 10 weeks later.